Ruckus000/carroChatbotTraining/docs/API_README.md

   - If `conversation_id` is not provided, a new one will be generated
   - The same `conversation_id` should be used for multiple turns in the same conversation
   - The dialog endpoint maintains state between turns
+  - Sentiment analysis is performed internally and influences the response generation and dialog flow
+  - For high negative sentiment in urgent situations (like towing requests), the dialog system will adapt to provide more empathetic responses and expedite the information collection process

 ## Testing the API